-- R.2.E.13.i A Chair who shall be the Convenor (nominated by the Head of College). - R.2.E.13.ii One academic staff representative from the professional programme on which the student is enrolled. - R.2.E.13.iii One academic staff representative from another professional programme within the University. - R.2.E.13.iv One professional registered with the relevant profession who contributes to teaching or placement provision but is not a member of the University. - R.2.E.13.v A nominated Student Leader on behalf of the Students' Union. - R.2.E.14 None of the Panel members shall have had any previous connection or involvement with the case. - R.2.E.15 The student's Personal Tutor may not be a member of the Panel but can attend in a supportive capacity to the student, withdrawing from the Panel's deliberations. - R.2.E.16 Prior to the hearing the Secretary to the Panel will ensure that the student has copies of all documents circulated to members of the Panel and is aware of the procedure to be followed. - R.2.E.17 Failure of the student to attend the hearing without good cause (as determined by the Chair of the Panel) will result in consideration of the case in the student's absence. - R.2.E.18 The Chair will ask if any Panel member has been personally involved in the student's case at any prior stage and, if so, will ask them to withdraw from the hearing. - R.2.E.19 The student, the friend, the investigator, and other staff as appropriate will be invited to join the Panel. - R.2.E.20 The Chair will introduce by name and explain the functions of the members of the Panel, the investigator and any others present. - R.2.E.21 The Chair will explain the sequence of proceedings and the powers of the Panel. - R.2.E.22 The Chair will invite the investigating officer to summarise the case on behalf of the University and provide relevant witness testimony (in the form of witness statements).
-The Panel and the student will then be entitled to ask questions of the investigating officer. - R.2.E.23 The Chair will invite the student to summarise their case and provide relevant witness testimony (in the form of witness statements).
-The Panel and the investigating officer will then be entitled to ask questions of the student. - R.2.E.24 The Chair will invite any other person(s) called upon by the Chair to attend the meeting to make a brief statement.
-The Panel, the investigating officer and the student will then be entitled to ask questions of the witness. - R.2.E.25 At each stage the Chair has discretion to allow reciprocal questioning by the various parties. - R.2.E.26 When the Chair is satisfied that the Panel has completed its questioning and the student has had a full opportunity to convey information to the Panel, all parties will withdraw from the hearing to enable the Panel to reach its decision in private. - R.2.E.27 If during its private deliberations the Panel requires further evidence or clarification of any aspect of the case, it must reconvene with all parties in attendance. - R.2.E.28 A 3 stage approach will be adopted by the Panel in reaching its determination.
+- R.9.I.iii The Chair will introduce by name and explain the functions of the members of the Panel, the investigator and any others present; - R.9.I.iv The Chair will explain the sequence of proceedings and the powers of the Panel; - R.9.I.v The Chair will invite the Investigator to summarise the case on behalf of the University and provide relevant testimony (in the form of presentation of pivotal items of evidence or witness statements).
+The Panel and the student will then be entitled to ask questions of the Investigator; - R.9.I.vi The Chair will invite the student to summarise their case and provide relevant witness testimony (in the form of presentation of pivotal items of evidence or witness statements).
+The Panel and the investigating officer will then be entitled to ask questions of the student; - R.9.I.vii The Chair will invite any other person(s) called upon by the Chair to attend the meeting to make a brief statement.
+The Panel, the investigating officer and the student will then be entitled to ask questions of these persons; - R.9.I.viii At each stage the Chair has discretion to allow reciprocal questioning by the various parties; - R.9.I.ix When the Chair is satisfied that the Panel has completed its questioning and the student has had a full opportunity to convey information to the Panel, all parties will withdraw from the hearing to enable the Panel to reach its decision in private.
+If during its private deliberations the Panel requires further evidence or clarification of any aspect of the case, it must reconvene with all parties in attendance. - R.9.J A 3-step approach (Finding of fact, Impairment of fitness to practise, and Imposition of sanction) will be adopted by the Panel in reaching its determination. - Step 1 Finding of fact: The Panel will satisfy itself whether on the balance of probabilities (meaning, based on the evidence available, the occurrence of the event was more likely than not) the evidence adduced by the University supports a finding of fact. - Step 2 Impairment of fitness to practise: In the event that the allegations are well founded the Panel will engage in a 2-step process to determine impairment of fitness to practise.